koch-tobias/master-thesis/README.md

 After these steps, the prelabeled datasets are stored in the folder **"data/pre_labeled"**.
 **Now please check if the samples are labeled correctly.** If not, you have to correct the labels manually.
 This is a critical part, because incorrectly labeled data can lead to a significant drop in the model performance.
-As an assistance to correctly label the datasets and to quickly detect possible errors, a checklist with all vehicles and the determined relevant components is available in the data folder.
+As an assistance to correctly label the datasets and to quickly detect possible errors, a checklist (excel) with all vehicles and the determined relevant components is available in the data folder.

-After reviewing the pre-labeled datasets, move the labeld datasets to the **"data/labeled"** folder and move the raw datasets from "data/raw_for_labeling" to the folder "data/raw" (add the derivat to the file name).
+After reviewing the pre-labeled datasets, move the labeled datasets to the **"data/labeled"** folder and move the raw datasets from "data/raw_for_labeling" to the folder "data/raw" (add the derivat to the file name).

 ### Generate the Training Data